 “My child understands but doesn’t speak” is a sentence I often heard from parents who brought their child in to see me for a speech and language assessment.

 While in most cases this was true (the child understood at an age appropriate level), there were a few children who actually did not understand what they should have.

 There are children who are true “late talkers”, meaning that they are developing as expected in every area except for expressive language (spoken language).

 But then there are those who do have difficulty understanding, and have fooled their parents, making them think they actually understand more than they do.

 When I say “fooled” I don’t meant that your child is doing this intentionally.

-Rather, he is using strategies, almost like coping strategies, that help him fit into his surroundings.
+Rather, they are using strategies, almost like coping strategies, that help them fit into their surroundings.

 Let me explain how a young child can fool a parent into thinking they understand when they are actually struggling.